Futurism logo

 Your parents must feel ashamed of who you’ve become.

 "...
 Physist Ivan Newman said that a scream can’t be heard in the vacuum of space.
 Do we know if that's true?"
-Nyx, my physics professor, asks the class rhetorically, relieving me of my pensive thoughts.
+Mardicus, my physics professor, asks the class rhetorically, relieving me of my pensive thoughts.
 "The answer’s yes, since there's no medium in space, audio-frequency can't sustain.
 So it's an accurate statement."

 While there is a regular military, it's bound to our own atmosphere, and I’m not joining the forces just to stay local.
-Lodestar trains elite squadrons that respond to other planetary emergencies.
+Lodestar trains elite squadrons that respond to space and other planetary emergencies.
 It’s highly competitive and difficult to get into since they only look for applicants that rank highest in academics and aptitude evaluations- which happens to be my “weakness”, so I’ve needed to make up for it with high test scores.

-My hate for the foul demonic-like creatures is so visceral it squeezes my throat and boils my blood.
-I’ve never seen one, but I’ve heard they’re grayish in appearance with nocturnal habits, neon-orange eyes, and venomescent saliva.
+I’ve never seen one, though I’ve heard a lot about them— that they’re grayish in appearance, with nocturnal habits, and neon-orange eyes.
 They’re referred to as “World Annihilators” since there's no sense behind their quest for destruction, and there's no reasoning with them.
 The only way to stop them is by destroying them, which is exactly what I intend to do.

 The war’s been ongoing for almost half a century now, and yet apparently the Interplanetary Military hasn’t made a single shred of progress.
 Eradicating them is impossible without knowing where their colony nests, so the Alliance’s primary aim for now is to slow them down.
-But because of the Phantomyths’ hive-like behavior and abundant numbers, it's been a challenging process, to say the least.
+But because of the Tenathenes’ hive-like behavior and abundant numbers, it's been a challenging process, to say the least.
 So I’m more than eager to hop in on the action and help purge them from our galaxy.

 It's not lost on me that my bloodlust contradicts my kind’s devotion to peace, but I can't help feeling like joining this fight is my calling.
-And not as a medic as most of my fellow Ravegeers are.
+And not as a healer as most of my fellow Ravegeers are.
 There's a fire burning inside of me, one that demands justice, and the only way to temper those flames is by going to war.

 Even though I hadn't exactly been paying attention, I'm an auditory dominant organism.
 Audible information gets downloaded whether I want it to or not.

 I hold in the sigh that wants to escape as I give my answer.
 "Because aeronauts wouldn't be able to rely on sound to know where their enemies are located."
 Like me, which is why the question was directed my way.
 It's a disadvantage, or at least everyone seems to think so.
 Because of the stereotypes placed on my Order, I've worked on strengthening other skills that'd make me favorable as an aeronaut.
 Like my quit-wit, problem-solving skills, and fast reactions.
-Not to add the many honors and extracurricular classes that equip me with additional resourcefulness.
+Not to mention the many honors and extracurricular classes that equip me with additional resourcefulness.
 Things other Orders don't need to worry about.

-"That's correct," he says and changes the hologram.
+"That's correct," he says, and changes the hologram.

 "He's obviously picking on her because she shouldn't become an aeronaut."
 I hear a student in the back of the class whisper.

 "I know.
-She should just stick to medicine or agriculture like the rest of her Order."
-Someone responds.
+She should just stick to medicine or agriculture like the rest of her Order," someone responds.
 "She's taking the opportunity away from someone else."

 "She won't get in.
 No Ravegeer ever has."

-“That’s because they’re all wimps.”
+“That’s because they’re all cowards.”

-As for the disrespectful comments, they aren't new to me.
-No one thinks I deserve a place in Lodestar Academy.
-They consider that my ancestral beliefs and dependence on sound make me deficient.
-That I'd be useless in galactic battles because my aptitude's primarily aural.
-Whereas Cylian's aptitudes are infrared or long-range vision.
-Alomilies have x-ray vision, and Wardors have particle awareness.
-They can sense even the slightest vibrations or changes in temperature.
-Some can even control molecules.
-Those who can are always the first to be selected into Lodestar Academy, regardless of their grades.
+Those with other, more practical aptitudes are always the first to be selected into Lodestar Academy, regardless of their grades.
 It's not unfair or biased; it's war.
 I get why they choose those who increase our winning chances.
 I'm not bitter about that part.
-I'm upset because my ambitions aren't taken seriously just because I'm a Ravegeer, like my Order esteems me to be less competent than the others.
+I'm upset because my ambitions aren't taken seriously just because I'm a Ravegeer; like my Order esteems me to be less competent than the others.

 I jolt in my seat at the sound of the bell, signaling the end of class, and the end of my day.
 Perfect timing, I think to myself.